mplough/mplough.github.io/_posts/2019-12-14-borescope.md

 ![Corrupt image](/images/bad ffmpeg frame.jpg)

-The ffmpeg's output on stdout says that a bad variable-length code was encountered while attempting to decode the direct current (DC) term of a discrete cosine transform.
+The ffmpeg run's output on stdout says that a bad variable-length code was encountered while attempting to decode the direct current (DC) term of a discrete cosine transform.
 The error occurred in MCU (78, 43).